soyelherein/soyelherein.github.io/_posts/2025-08-11-airflow-unit-testing.md

 A lightweight but powerful safeguard in your testing suite.

+---

 ## How to Run These Tests
 Assuming you’re using pytest:
 ```
 export AIRFLOW_HOME=<location till dags folder>

 pytest
 ```
+And it works magic!
 Integrate it in CI or pre-commit hooks to block invalid DAGs early.

+---

 ## Why This Matters for Engineering Teams
 - **Fast Feedback**: Know immediately if a recent change broke your DAGs.
 - **Higher Confidence**: Safer refactoring and deployment cycles.
 - **Minimal Overhead**: One file, one assertion—yet effective.

+---

 ## What You Can Add Next
 - Validation of DAG metadata: check default retries, owner, tags, etc.
 - Mock external systems: ensures DAGs don’t fail due to missing services, airflow variables and connections

+---

 ## Conclusion
 A simple DagBag import test is all you need to catch glaring failures before deployment.
 It’s a great first step toward a full-fledged testing strategy.
 Try it now, run before every pipeline push, and sleep better at night.

 Repo: [soyelherein/airflow-unittest](https://github.com/soyelherein/airflow-alert-template/)
 Contributions and enhancements welcome!

+Read about my other posts [here](https://soyelherein.github.io/)

+Published on 11th August 2025 ©soyelherein.github.io

+---